nlgranger/SeqTools/docs/tutorial.rst

     See :func:`add_cache` for a simple form of caching mechanism.

-If `f` is slow to compute or `l` is large, lazy evaluation can dramatically reduce the delay to obtain any individual results.
+If the transformation is slow to compute and/or the sequence is large, lazy evaluation can dramatically reduce the delay to obtain any individual results.
 Furthermore, on can chain several transformations in a pipeline.
 This is particularly convenient when intermediate transformations are memory heavy because the intermediate results are stored for only one element at a time:

 >>> def f(x):
 ...     # This intermediate result takes a lot of space...